-In Table 7-21, for 2023, the capacity price required to cover avoidable costs is \$0/MW-day for all units using NEI data as reported including capital expenditures, and is \$0/MW-day for all plants, excluding capital expenditures as a proxy for major maintenance.50 Net revenues based on forward energy prices alone are greater than or equal to avoidable costs in 2023, 2024, and 2025 without any contribution from capacity market revenues for all multiple unit plants.
-The result is that all net ACR values for multiple unit plants in Table 7-21 are zero.
-Davis Besse and Perry are both single unit plants and both have a positive net ACR for 2023.
+In Table 7-22, the capacity price required to cover avoidable costs is \$0/ MW-day for all units except Davis Besse and Perry in 2024 using NEI data as reported including capital expenditures, and is \$0/MW-day for all plants, excluding capital expenditures as a proxy for major maintenance.52 Net revenues based on forward energy prices alone are greater than or equal to avoidable costs in 2024, 2025, and 2026 without any contribution from capacity market revenues for all multiple unit plants.
+The result is that all net ACR values for multiple unit plants in Table 7-22 are zero.
+Davis Besse and Perry are both single unit plants and both have a positive net ACR for 2024.